donydchen/mvsplat/README.md

 ### Cross-Dataset Generalization

-We use the default model trained on RealEstate10K to conduct cross-dataset evalutions.
+We use the default model trained on RealEstate10K to conduct cross-dataset evaluations.
 To evaluate them, *e.g.*, on DTU, run the following command

 ```bash
 # Table 2: RealEstate10K -> DTU